Unsymbols/deepsvg/README.md

+# Unsymbols
+## CHANGES to deepsvg
+- SVG `view_box` now is an envelope over objects
+    - The existing implementation didn't work for potrace SVG because translation didn't work
+- Many other small changes I did to get it to run, new packages etc. etc. etc.
+- pyproject, uv
+- sampling — allow sampling letters without providing an initialization vector
+- Jupyter notebooks to generate symbols and show them prettily

+## Running

 To run: python 3.9
 ```bash
 uv pip install -e .
 ```

+## Old fixes

 "No kernel available with this device" fixable by:
 ```bash